 - Overexertion: Serious muscle strain over a sustained period of time can lead to overexertion injuries.
 Load crews that need to lift, push, or carry shipments or freight throughout their shifts are particularly susceptible to overexertion at work.
 Many overexertion injuries are considered quite serious and can take a worker off the force for a few weeks, such as a hernia.

-- Slip and falls: Cluttered workspaces or slippery flooring are the second leading cause of injuries while at work.
+- Slip and Fall Injuries: Cluttered workspaces or slippery flooring are the second leading cause of injuries while at work.
 Many of these injuries occur in office locations, where loose cables or wires may be partially out of sight.

 - Falls from heights: Even worse than tripping over something and falling but also slightly more rare, falls from considerable heights – usually 10 feet or more, or at least one flight of stairs – cause billions in injury costs each year.
 Construction workers must be careful whenever they are off the ground or ascending the jobsite.